Jingle Bell Ball: Sponsors

 The first concert in 2008 was sponsored by Zavvi.
 In 2009 Windows 7 became the sponsor, in conjunction with the buildup for the operating system's launch.
 The sponsorship continued through 2011.
 During their sponsorship of the event, prizes including thousands of tickets to the ball, laptops, holidays, games consoles, smartphones and money were given away on air.

 In 2012, BlackBerry sponsored the concert in a last-minute deal.
 In 2013 and 2015–2018, the event was sponsored by Coca-Cola.
 Morrisons Supermarket was the sponsor in 2014.
 SEAT sponsored the concert in 2019.
-In 2020, Barclaycard announced a 3 year sponsorship deal with Global resulting in Barclaycard sponsoring the 2020 livestream, and both the 2021 and 2022 shows.
+In 2020, Barclaycard announced a 3-year sponsorship deal with Global resulting in Barclaycard sponsoring the 2020 livestream, and the 2021, 2022 and 2023 shows.